Th3HoopMan/small-magic-box/src/pages/articles/xbox’s-current-2022-lineup-proves-there’s-still-work-to-be-done.md

 Thanks to Microsoft’s practically limitless bank account, Xbox has finally defeated its demons.
 With the acquisition of studios like Double Fine, Ninja Theory, Playground Games, the entirety of Bethesda, and soon enough, Activision/Blizzard, it’s hard to argue that “Xbox has no games”.

-But when will we start to see these fabled exclusive games at a consistent cadence?
+But when will we start to see these exclusive games at a consistent cadence?
 Well, studios take time to build up and games take time to develop, so even though we’d all love to start to see the fruits of these acquisitions right now, we may have to wait a little longer.

-Matt Booty was quoted saying that [he wants to see a big release every quarter](https://www.videogameschronicle.com/news/xbox-says-it-will-continue-to-buy-studios-and-wants-to-release-games-every-quarter/), but it doesn’t seem like we’re there yet.
-According to reports from insiders [like Jeff Grubb](https://twitter.com/jeffgrubb/status/1404143222264193025?lang=en), the ball will likely get rolling in 2023, and then it should be full throttle from there.
+## Something to Prove

+Xbox is still in this weird place where no one is quite sure about the level of quality we're going to get from their first-party titles.

+Unlike Playstation, which has proven time and time again that their studios will meet a certain level of polish, Xbox's track record is all over the place.
+In fact, with the exception of Hellblade 2, I don't believe we've seen a lick of gameplay from any upcoming Xbox projects.

+If the Forza 5 and Halo Infinite releases are any indication of the future, Xbox is trending in the right direction, but they'll need Redfall and Starfield to continue to build that trust with fans.

 ## It’s Still Early

-The good thing is that there’s plenty of time for the list of 2022 releases to be updated.
-Xbox can still add some unexpected or previously announced games in the Summer and Fall windows to keep things lively.
+The good thing is that there’s plenty of time for the list of 2022 releases to get filled out.
+Xbox can still add some unexpected or previously announced games in the summer and fall windows to keep things lively.

 The bad thing is that the pandemic is still alive and well, and developers’ lives aren’t getting much easier.
-It’s unclear how far along in the development of some of the projects Xbox has previously announced (such as Avowed and Fable) are, but honestly, with the way the industry has been looking, I think we’re more likely to see games get dropped than added.
+It’s unclear how far along in the development of some of the projects Xbox has previously announced are, but with the way the industry has been looking, I think we’re more likely to see games get dropped than added.

 ![Fable announcement](/img/ealdjxcz9b46rz9gk9recl.png "Fable announcement")

 ## **Big Brother GamePass**

-So let’s talk about the most likely scenario: This list (give or take maybe one game) is the list and the main Xbox exclusive everybody is waiting for won’t arrive for nearly another year.
+So let’s talk about the most likely scenario: What we see is what we get and the one big Xbox exclusive everybody is waiting for won’t arrive for another 10 months.

 How does Xbox provide value to the early next-generation adopters that are looking for something to play this year?